 Visual UGC can help bridge the gap and allow brands to establish a strong connection with their audience.
-The goal here isn’t for promotional content to stand out – it’s to blend in with authentic content shared by other travelers.
+The goal here isn’t for promotional content to stand out – it’s to blend in with content shared by other travelers.

-This kind of user-generated content can give you the same look and feel a friend’s post — unintrusive and real.
+This kind of user-generated content can give you the same look and feel as a friend’s post — unintrusive and real.

 2 | Digital displays